Registration for: Junior Instructor (Hunter Safety Education)

-Hunter Education instructors serve a vital role, especially among youth (aged 14-17), as they are equipped with essential knowledge, skills, and ethics to promote safe and responsible hunting.
+Hunter Safety Education instructors serve a vital role, as they are equipped with essential knowledge, skills, and ethics to promote safe and responsible hunting.
 As a Hunter Education Junior Instructor, your responsibilities will include conducting engaging classes, providing hands-on demonstrations, and completing practical exercises to reinforce learning.
 You will also help grade student exams to ensure they meet safety standards.

 Equipment to be Used